 Delhi 113.5*, Dhaka 97.1, Beijing 50.9, Tokyo 13.1, London 12, Washington DC 9.2

 Scientists agree that reducing outdoor air pollution would save more lives than curing breast and lung cancer combined.
-The WHO estimates that 571, 000 breast cancer and 1.69million lung cancer patients died in 2015.
+The WHO estimates that 571 000 breast cancer and 1.69 million lung cancer patients died in 2015.

-PM2.5 particles air pollution
+PM2.5 particles of air pollution

-There is overwhelming evidence and well-known the fact that PM2.5 particle air pollution is a major global killer and that microscopic particles inhaled increase the risk of asthma, dementia, heart disease, lunch cancer, stroke and premature birth (read below about air pollution particles found in the womb).
-PM 2.5 particles are tiny specks of pollutions, smaller than 2.5 microns (20 times tinier than the width of a strand of a human hair).
-PM2.5 particles forms as a result of burning off diesel, petrol, wood and coal, which creates carbon particles.
-Other sources PM 2.5 particle include farming practices (grazing animals and fertilisers in agriculture give off ammonia which breaks down into PM2.5) and cleaning agents reacting with others in the atmosphere to form PM2.5, as well as a result of abrasion from tyres, brake wear and road surface friction.
+There is overwhelming evidence and a well-known fact that PM2.5 particle air pollution is a major global killer and that microscopic particles inhaled increase the risk of asthma, dementia, heart disease, lunch cancer, stroke and premature birth (read below about air pollution particles found in the womb).
+PM 2.5 particles are tiny specks of pollution, smaller than 2.5 microns (20 times tinier than the width of a strand of human hair).
+PM2.5 particles form as a result of burning off diesel, petrol, wood and coal, which creates carbon particles.
+Other sources PM 2.5 particles include farming practices (grazing animals and fertilisers in agriculture give off ammonia which breaks down into PM2.5) and cleaning agents reacting with others in the atmosphere to form PM2.5, as well as a result of abrasion from tyres, brake wear and road surface friction.
 PM2.5 particles are dangerous because they can move through the body’s immune defences and penetrate deep into the lungs and into the circulatory system, affecting the heart and brain.

 Air pollution “causes a huge reduction in intelligence.”

 Researchers found that air pollution can make people less intelligent, resulting in the equivalent of a year of education.
-“The effect is worse for the elderly, especially those over 64, and for men and for those with low education.” says the researcher professor Xi Chen from Yale Schoool of Public Health in the US.
+“The effect is worse for the elderly, especially those over 64, and for men and for those with low education.” says the researcher professor Xi Chen from Yale School of Public Health in the US.
 The WHO suggests that air pollution is responsible for seven million early deaths a year and in the UK alone, 40, 000 people die each year (in London 10, 000 people).
-The study has been published in the journal Proceedings of the National Academy of Sciences and was based on data from China, but it suggests that the claim is relevant worldwide since 95% of global population breathe unsafe air.
+The study has been published in the journal Proceedings of the National Academy of Sciences and was based on data from China, but it suggests that the claim is relevant worldwide since 95% of the global population breathe unsafe air.